mateusgamba/sidebar-grid/README.md

 }
 ```

-The dragSidebar method has functanality of sidebar drag and drop. it is used this.\$sidebarReact.children() because it is necessary all items from sidebar has the drag and drop.
-The parameters are used to:
+The dragSidebar method has the sidebar drag and drop functionality.
+It is used this.\$sidebarReact.children() because it is required on all items from the sidebar which can be dragged and dropped.
+The parameters used are:

 -   revert: for item return to sidebar if the item has not been dropped on a droppable.
--   handle: specific the element for the dragging
+-   handle: specific element for dragging.
 -   scroll: container auto-scrolls while dragging.
 -   appendTo: where the draggable helper should be appended to while dragging.

-Now, It will be implemented the events
+Now, the events will be implemented.

 ```javascript
 onAddGridFromSidebar(e, items) {